metamorph-inc/openmeta-mms/docs/source/appendices/connectors_explained/connectors_explained.rst

 .. image:: images/10-exceptional--mismatched-names--connector1.png

-Since each role's port type is unique within its connector, the **META** tools will try to match up the roles.
+Since each role's port type is unique within its connector, the **OpenMETA** tools will try to match up the roles.
 The equivalent "elaborated" version is depicted below.
 Note especially the console messages, which tell us that a **non-name match** was established between these ports.